-We test zero, one and five-shot prompting with (w-CoT) and without (wo-CoT) chain-of-thought reasoning~\citep{wei2021finetuned, kojima2022large}.
+\paragraph{Prompting and Evaluation} We test zero, one and five-shot prompting with (w-CoT) and without (wo-CoT) chain-of-thought reasoning~\citep{wei2021finetuned, kojima2022large}.
 We use a puzzle-solving prompt that parallels our lightweight model setting.
-A zero-shot example of it is in Figure~\ref{fig:prompt}.
+Figure~\ref{fig:prompt} shows a zero-shot example.
 The LLM first sees the context, generates a provisional answer, then compares it to the answer set before generating the best final sentence (instead of answer key label), and it also generates the hypotheses considered.
 Any final choice not in the answer set is flagged as a system error (\texttt{ERR}).
 This prompt mimics our learning objective using pretrained models and presents a more challenging task than standard multiple-choice questions.
-Randomizing the options in the answer set and asking to generate sentences instead of option labels help debias LLM's token bias (e.g., A/B/C/D) in multiple-choice-format questions~\citep{zheng2024large}.
+Randomising the options in the answer set and asking to generate sentences instead of option labels help debias LLMs' token bias (e.g., A/B/C/D) in multiple-choice-format questions~\citep{zheng2024large}.
 This uniform puzzle-solving format enables direct comparisons across model scales and training paradigms.